Bachelor of Arts in Global Studies

 - Become an engaged global citizen through the development of intercultural competencies.

-- Lead thoughtful, respectful discussions regarding the effects of globalization on individuals and societies across a variety of perspectives.
+- Lead thoughtful, respectful discussions regarding the effects of globalization on individuals and societies across various perspectives.

-- Prepare for careers in business, diplomacy, government, healthcare, journalism, law, nonprofit organizations, politics, research or teaching.
+- Prepare for business, diplomacy, government, healthcare, journalism, law, nonprofit organizations, politics, research or teaching careers.

 Global studies program requirements and curriculum